 The Irish government is aware that a vibrant cultural offering is vital to attracting foreign direct investment.
 In particular, local authorities identify cultural vibrancy as a key instrument in making their areas attractive for inward investment.
 Likewise, companies investing in Ireland now look for workers who demonstrate both technical and creative skills.
 Companies will invest in locations where well-educated and mobile workers want to live.

 Funding

-Available from Arts Council of Ireland
+Available from Arts Council of Ireland.

-UL Irish World Academy Scholarships
+UL Irish World Academy of Music & Dance Scholarships

-Undergraduate and postgraduate available
+Undergraduate and postgraduate scholarships available.